COVID: Germany rolls back some lockdown restrictions | DW | 08.03.2021

 Contact restrictions

 In many places, people from one household can meet with another household in private.
-But the maximum number of people cannot exceed five people plus children.
+But the maximum number of people cannot exceed five adults plus children.

 Shopping

 Lifting retail restrictions is contingent on the seven-day incidence rate.
-This metric measures the number of new COVID infections per 100,000 inhabitants over a seven-day period.
+This metric measures the number of new COVID-19 infections per 100,000 inhabitants over a seven-day period.

 Retailers can arrange shopping appointments with a limited number of customers, if the incidence number is 100 or less.